Walgreens The Thread

 How to manage your anti-anxiety medications

-Anxiety is the most common mental illness in the United States, with anxiety disorders affecting roughly 40 million adults in the U.S. every year.
+Anxiety disorders are among the most common mental health conditions in the United States, affecting roughly 30% of adults in the U.S. every year.
 Medications are available that may help reduce anxiety symptoms, including panic attacks, extreme fear and worry.
-Some medication may also treat the short-term physical symptoms of anxiety, such as trembling, rapid heartbeat and sweating, that people may experience in difficult situations.
-Taking prescribed anti-anxiety medications as directed by your healthcare provider may help keep your physical symptoms under control and reduce acute anxiety.
+Some medication may also treat the short-term physical symptoms of anxiety that people may experience, such as trembling, rapid heartbeat and sweating.
+Taking prescribed anti-anxiety medications as directed by your healthcare provider may help keep your physical symptoms and anxiety under control.

 What are some symptoms of anxiety?